 The regulations for the Master's program shall also prevail for diploma programs.
 Students should also consult the department supplemental regulations regarding diploma programs.
 Individual departments may have additional regulations that supplement these general regulations.
 All such supplementary procedures and regulations must be approved as specified by the By-Laws of the Faculty of Graduate Studies, be published and available to students, and kept on file in the Faculty of Graduate Studies Office.
-Admission Graduates of Honours (four-year undergraduate degree) or equivalent programs from recognized colleges and universities with a minimum GPA of 3.0 in the last two full years (60 credit hours) of university study are eligible for direct admission to a program of study leading to the Master's degree.
-Students who have completed the pre-Master's program from the University of Manitoba or another university with a GPA of 3.0 are also eligible for admission.
+Admission Applicants must hold the following minimum requirements for consideration of direct admission to a program of study leading to the Master's degree: -A four year bachelor's degree (or academically equivalent program) from an academic institution recognized by the Faculty of Graduate Studies.
+(Students who have completed the pre-Master's program or equivalent from the University of Manitoba or another recognized university are also eligible for admission.) -Minimum GPA of 3.0 (or the equivalent) based on the last 60 credit hours (or two full years or equivalent) of university study. -Successful completion of appropriate course content for the graduate program to which application is being made, and adequate senior level courses to ensure preparation for graduate work in the chosen field.
 Student's Advisor/Co-Advisor Each Master's student should have an advisor upon entry into the program, and must have one assigned no later than one term following registration.
 The advisor is approved by the Department head, must be a member of the Faculty of Graduate Studies, be active in research, have expertise in a discipline related to the student's program, and hold a Master's degree or equivalent.
 Any exceptions or special circumstances must be recommended by the Head of the major department and approved by the Dean of the Faculty of Graduate Studies.
 It is the responsibility of the Department head to determine whether faculty members meet these criteria, and also to report on equivalency as necessary.
 In special circumstances, an advisor and co-advisor upon approval of the department head may advise a student.
 The advisor and co-advisor must be members of the Faculty of Graduate Studies.
-(Refer to 2.2.2.1 Membership in the document Governance of the Faculty of Graduate Studies.)
+(Refer to Membership in the document Governance of the Faculty of Graduate Studies,.)
 The advisor will advise the student on a program of study, direct research, and supervise the thesis or practicum work.
 In departments where the choice of thesis/practicum topic and thesis/practicum advisor are post-poned for some time after a student's entry into the program, the Department head shall appoint a faculty member to advise the student in the interim period before the regular advisor is assigned or chosen.
-Program Requirements All students (with the exception of those admitted to the L.L.M., M.B.A., M.P.A., M. Dent., or M. Eng. programs) must complete one of the following programs of study for the Master's degree: Thesis/Practicum Route:
+Program Requirements All students (with the exception of those admitted to the L.L.M., M.B.A., M.P.A., M. Dent., M.O.T., M.Ed.
+(PSE), M.Sc.
+(Micro) or M. Eng. programs) must complete one of the following programs of study for the Master's degree: Thesis/Practicum Route:

 A minimum of 12 credit hours of course work plus a thesis or practicum.
-The minimum must include at least 6 credit hours at the 700 level with the balance of the coursework at the 300 level or above, or, in exceptional circumstances and upon approval of the Dean of Graduate Studies, the 200 level.
+The minimum must include at least 6 credit hours at the 700 level with the balance of the coursework at the 300 level or above.
 A maximum of 24 credit hours of coursework is allowed toward the thesis/ practicum based Master's program.
 Comprehensive Examination Route: